 - 1. A lateral transfer: a movement from one department to another in the same classification, with the same hours, days and months. - 2.
-A voluntary transfer: a movement from one classification to another classification that is vacant and initiated by the bargaining unit member. - 3.
-An involuntary/administrative transfer: a unit member may be transferred on a temporary or permanent basis at any time.
+A voluntary transfer: a movement from one classification to another vacant classification or movement from one geographic location to another and initiated by the employee. - 3.
+An involuntary/administrative transfer: an employee may be transferred on a temporary or permanent basis at any time.
 Such transfers shall be necessary to meet the needs of the District.
-The affected unit member and CSEA shall be given notice five (5) work days prior to the final decision in order to schedule a meeting to discuss the transfer. - 4.
+The affected employee and CSEA shall be given notice five (5) work days prior to the final decision in order to schedule a meeting to discuss the transfer. - 4.
 A promotion: a movement to a classification with either a greater range or more hours, days or months.